Unser Mund sei voll Lachens, BWV 110: Performances

-Bach led the Thomanerchor in the first performance in the morning of Christmas Day in the Nikolaikirche, and repeated it in a vespers service at the Thomaskirche.
-He led at least one more performance between 1728 and 1731.
+Bach led the Thomanerchor in the first performance in the morning of Christmas Day in the Nikolaikirche, with a sermon by Salomon Deyling, and repeated it in a vespers service at the Thomaskirche, with a sermon by Johann Gottlob Carpzov.
+He performed the cantata at least one more time between 1728 and 1731.

 Music

 Structure and scoring

-The cantata has seven movements.
-The outer movements, the opening chorus and the closing chorale are sung by the choir, and frame a sequence of arias, a recitative and a duet.
-The score is for four vocal soloists (soprano (S), alto (A), tenor (T), bass (B)), a four-part choir and a festive Baroque instrumental ensemble of three trumpets and timpani (Ti), two transverse flutes (Ft), three oboes (Ob) (also oboe d'amore (Oa) and oboe da caccia (Oc)), two violins (Vl), viola (Va), and basso continuo including bassoon (Fg).
+Bach structured the cantata in seven movements.
+The outer movements—the opening chorus and the closing chorale—are sung by the choir, and frame a sequence of arias, a recitative and a duet.
+The work is scored for four vocal soloists (soprano (S), alto (A), tenor (T), bass (B)), a four-part choir and a festive Baroque instrumental ensemble of three trumpets (Tr) and timpani (Ti), two flauti traversi (Ft), three oboes (Ob) (also oboe d'amore (Oa) and oboe da caccia (Oc)), two violins (Vl), viola (Va), and basso continuo including bassoon (Fg).
 The heading of the original parts reads: "J.J.
 Feria 1 Nativitatis Xsti.
 Concerto. a 3 Trombe, Tamburi.
 3 Hautb. / Baßon.
 2 Violini e Viola, 4 Voci è Continuo.", which means "Jesus help.
 First feast day of the birth of Christ.
 Concerto for 3 trumpets, timpani, 3 oboes, bassoon, 2 violins and viola, 4 voices and continuo".
-The duration is given as 27 minutes.
+Dürr gave the duration as 27 minutes.

 In the following table, the scoring follows the Neue Bach-Ausgabe.
 The keys and time signatures are taken from Alfred Dürr's Die Kantaten von Johann Sebastian Bach using the symbols for common time (4/4) and alla breve (2/2).
 The continuo, playing throughout, is not shown.